rebel7580/rebel7580.github.io/MQTT/MQTT_Client_Plug-in.md

 However, the plug-in treats them as different, meaning "POWER" won't match a full topic containing "POWER1".
 <br>
 <br>
-If a topic has only a "&lt;" OR a "&gt;", then only the appropriate prefix OR postfix is automatically added.
+If a topic has only a "<" OR a ">", then only the appropriate prefix OR postfix is automatically added.
 Otherwise, the topic is used as-is without any additional portions prepended/appended to it.
-Thus by not putting "&lt;" and "&gt;" in a topic, any topic structure can be used.
+Thus by not putting "<" and ">" in a topic, any topic structure can be used.
 However, the plug-in does not have built-in processing when receiving MQTT topics that don't follow the standard prefixes and postfixes.
 In these cases custom procedures need to be provided.
 See **Custom Processing of Received Messages**.
 <br>